Brain-Connectivity-Lab/WhiFuN/README.md

 1) Download WhiFuN in a local folder and unzip all the contents (Download WhiFuN by clicking on the green 'Code' button and then selecting Download zip)
 2) Open MATLAB and addpath of the WhifuN toobox to MATLAB

-     i) by using the addpath function
+     i) by using the addpath function:
-       just type ' addpath('<path to the WhiFuN folder>\WhiFuN-main\WhiFuN-main') ' in MATLAB command window and press enter;
+          just type the following in MATLAB command window and press enter.

+         addpath('<path to the WhiFuN folder>\WhiFuN-main\WhiFuN-main')

    or

      ii) Click home when you are on the main screen of MATLAB (top left) and then under the environment section click on 'set path'.
 Next click on 'Add Folder' and select the WhiFuN-main folder that has the whifun.m code and click on 'Select folder'.
 Finally click 'save' and then 'close'.

-3) If SPM12 toolbox is not downloaded, Please download the SPM12 toolbox from https://www.fil.ion.ucl.ac.uk/spm/software/download/ , and addpath of the spm toolbox in MATLAB
+4) If SPM12 toolbox is not downloaded, Please download the SPM12 toolbox from https://www.fil.ion.ucl.ac.uk/spm/software/download/ , and addpath of the spm toolbox in MATLAB

      i) by using the addpath function
        just type ' addpath('<path to the SPM folder>\spm12\spm12') ' in MATLAB command window and press enter;